 Twenty two years have passed since I began searching for Tunick ancestors.
 Along the way I have encountered many Tunicks who believe, as I do, that all Tunicks are related.
-Today there are over 6000 Tunick/Tunik descendants listed on this site.
+Today there are over 7000 Tunick/Tunik descendants and relatives listed on this site.

 Most Tunicks/Tuniks of Eastern European ancestry can be traced to small towns in the Minsk region of Belarus.
 Stolbtsy, Belarus is 45 miles southwest of Minsk and was home to the majority of our Tunick Ancestors.
 The ultimate goal is to unite all Tunicks of Eastern European ancestry by finding a common ancestor from the sixteenth century.
 This goal is closer but remains illusive.

 The Tunick Tree will never be completed because to do so would require knowledge of all people whoever lived.
 With no beginning and no end, it is time to share what is known, replete with errors and omissions.
 Additions and corrections are requested and are sincerely appreciated.
 Please take the time to help.
 With each passing generation so much is lost forever.